PCB Assembly Graphic

 This section provides a step-by-step methodology for engineers and rules of thumb for non-engineers to facilitate informed material selection.

-For Engineers: A Step-by-Step Methodology
+For Engineers: Step-by-Step Guide for Applications and Methodology

 1. Define the Application Requirements: Begin by understanding the functional requirements of the component.
 Consider factors like mechanical load, operating temperature range, environmental exposure (chemicals, UV light, moisture), electrical requirements, and aesthetic considerations.